AndyGOBrien/IC-HealthNut/README.md

 ##### This is a sample app that displays New York Times Health and Lifestyle Related Books

-### Goal
+### Goals

+1. Remove my personal dependency on RxJava to move toward kotlin coroutines
+2. Use Moshi instead of Gson for Serialization / Deserialization of data
+3. Modularization
-Write a completely modularized sample application that enforces well thought out, well architected, scalable code for a potentially very large single application project
+   3. A completely modularized project enforces well thought out, well architected, scalable code for a potentially very large single application project

-Modularization is great for many reasons, one of the more known reasons is that it can help dramatically with build times.
+   4. Modularization is great for many reasons, one of the more known reasons is that it can help dramatically with build times.
 I also think that it can help enforce separation of concerns so that code is kept clean and extensible.
 I've noticed that as more developers are added to a project the more unwieldy the codebase can become.
 This approach aims to help alleviate that issue by enforcing separation of concerns through modularization.

 As of right now, this is primarily a proof of concept that is a work in progress and is **not** meant to be taken as a concrete example of how I would build an application meant for production.